Our Services

 Falling asleep during an argument might feel bizarre, but it's often your body's way of forcing a break after extreme emotional and physiological stress.
 By understanding the neurological steps—from the HPA axis activation to the parasympathetic rebound—you can take practical actions to manage anger and protect your sleep.

 If daytime sleepiness, sudden nodding off, or other troubling signs persist, don't ignore them.
-Use a Medically approved LLM Symptom Checker Chat Bot to get clarity on your symptoms and determine if you should consult with a healthcare professional.
+Start by using Ubie's free symptom checker to get clarity on what might be causing your symptoms and learn whether you should consult with a healthcare professional.
 Remember, for any life-threatening or serious concerns, you should always speak to a doctor immediately.

 (References)